elaforge/karya/doc/ui.md

 a BlockId.
 Each score has a default namespace 'Ui.StateConfig.config_namespace'.
 New IDs get the default namespace, and when writing a block call you normally just write the name, leaving the namespace implicit.
-The result is that you should be able to merge two scores together and avoid ID clashes.
+The idea is that you should be able to merge two scores together and avoid ID clashes.

 Identifier naming is more strict than most languages.
 Only lowercase letters a-z, digits 0-9, period and hyphen are allowed.
 IDs also allow \`s so BlockIds can embed symbols.
 This enforces a lowercase-with-hyphens naming scheme.
-The exact definition is in 'Derive.ParseBs.p_identifier'.
+The exact definition is in 'Derive.Parse.p_identifier'.

 The intent of the restrictive rules are that they relieve me of the burden of remembering a naming scheme (e.g. '.' vs. '-' vs. '_') and leave room for